Belvedere Transit Centre

 - A Pleasant Plaza

-The site design responds to the existing paths of travel of transit patrons, and grading around the project site will be improved, including access to the adjacent LRT Centre.
-Planting beds will line walkways with incorporated bench seating.
-A row of canopy trees will provide shade in the plaza and help mitigate the prevailing northwest winter winds.
+The site design responds to the existing paths of travel of transit patrons, and grading around the project site is improved, including access to the adjacent LRT Centre.
+Planting beds line walkways with incorporated bench seating.
+A row of canopy trees provides shade in the plaza and helps mitigate the prevailing northwest winter winds.
 Flexible open space is available on the west end of the plaza to allow for casual programming such as food trucks, market stalls, information kiosks or small performances.

 - Project facts

 Services: Architecture, Landscape Architecture, Structural Engineering, Electrical Engineering, Mechanical Engineering